James Burrows: Early life and education

-Burrows was born to a Jewish family in Los Angeles, California, the son of Ruth (née Levinson) and Abe Burrows, a well-known composer, director and writer.
-James has one sister, Laurie Burrows Grad.
-When James was still a young child, his family moved to New York where James attended New York's High School of Music & Art.
-Burrows is a graduate of Oberlin College and the graduate program of the Yale School of Drama.
+James Edward Burrows was born on December 30, 1940, to a Jewish family in Los Angeles, California, the son of Ruth (née Levinson) and Abe Burrows, a well-known composer, director, and writer.
+He had one sister.
+When Burrows was still a young child, his family moved to New York where Burrows attended New York's High School of Music & Art.
+Burrows was a graduate of Oberlin College and the graduate program of the Yale School of Drama.

 Career

-1967–1973: Early career
+1965–1973: Early career

-After Yale, Burrows returned to California where he became employed as a dialogue coach on O.K.
+After Yale, Burrows returned to California in 1965 where he became employed as a dialogue coach on O.K.
 Crackerby!, a television series starring Burl Ives and created by Burrows' father, Abe.
 Burrows then took a job as an assistant stage manager for the 1967 play Holly Golightly, an adaptation of the novella Breakfast at Tiffany's.
 The production was unsuccessful, but the job served as Burrows' introduction to its star, Mary Tyler Moore.
 Early on, Burrows also worked for the road company of Cactus Flower and the Broadway production of Forty Carats.
 He also went to direct the short lived Broadway play The Castro Complex.
 Burrows continued working in theater as a stage manager and transitioned into directing plays.
-Burrows directed traveling plays and a production at a Jacksonville, Florida dinner theater.
+Burrows directed traveling plays and a production at a Jacksonville, Florida, dinner theater.

 1974–1981: Television director

 While working in theater, Burrows wrote Moore and her then husband Grant Tinker seeking a job at their production company, MTM Enterprises.
 In 1974, Tinker hired Burrows as a director for MTM Enterprises where he directed episodes of The Mary Tyler Moore Show and The Bob Newhart Show.
 Tinker asked director Jay Sandrich, known for his work directing The Mary Tyler Moore Show and later The Cosby Show and The Golden Girls, to serve as a mentor to Burrows.

-Burrows is best known for his comic timing, complex blocking for actors, and incorporating more sophisticated lighting in television studio shoots.
-He is also credited as being one of the first sitcom directors to increase the typical multi-camera television shoot from three to four cameras.
+Burrows is best known for what was his comic timing, complex blocking for actors, and having incorporated more sophisticated lighting in television studio shoots.
+He is also credited as having been one of the first sitcom directors to increase the typical multi-camera television shoot from three to four cameras.
 During this time Burrows directed for numerous shows such as Phyllis, Rhoda, Laverne & Shirley, Busting Loose, The Ted Knight Show, The Associates, and On Our Own.